 How is the community of expat Americans?
 Is there a particular closeness?
 Are there any meetings, associations…?

 I know that there is a center for expats but I never went there.
-I am a co-founder of a women’s group called Women of Vienna, which is an English-speaking community, resource and blog for women in Vienna.
+I am the creator of a women’s group called Women of Vienna, which is an English-speaking community, resource and blog for women in Vienna.

 What do you particularly like about Vienna?